-- Check out my Soundcloud, which is actually a new retrospective SyfyWire podcast about the legacy and impact of Lost!
+- Check out my Soundcloud, which is actually a six-part retrospective SyfyWire podcast about the legacy and impact of Lost!
 We had a blast making it, I hope you’ll give it a shot.

 - “Slings & Arrows” has returned to streaming, via Acorn TV, and this early-aughts Canadian gem is so good!

 - I am a superfan of HBO’s “Enlightened,” and I wrote about why the 2011-2013 program is more relevant than ever and one of the best shows of the decade.